ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week6/index.md

 ## Handin and Design Document

-You will submit your implementation to pa6, which will run any tests you write (including the required tests that you add).
 There are no autograding tests or associated points, your submission will be graded based on an associated design document you submit, summarized below.

 Your PDF should contain: